Kalki (1996 film): Soundtrack

-The music was composed by Deva and lyrics were written by Ilandevan.
+The music was composed by Deva and lyrics were written by Ilandevan, making his debut.
 The song "Poove Ne Aadava" is partly based on "Against Doctor's Orders" by Kenny G.

-Accolades
+Reception

+The magazine Kalki made a review as a discussion panel with people who were chosen to watch the preview of the film discussing with Balachander about the film.
 Shruti won the Filmfare Award for Best Actress – Tamil, and the Tamil Nadu State Film Award for Best Actress.
 Prakash Raj won the Tamil Nadu State Film Award for Best Villain.